vitor-sousa/Stranger-Things-GIF-Maker/README.md

 # Stranger-Things-GIF-Maker
 iOS app that generate a GIF of the Netflix series Stranger Things and can be shared.
-Using Facebook iOS SDK for sharing to Messenger.
+Using Facebook iOS SDK for sharing to Messenger and Analytics.

 <p align="left">